 Fee for service arrangements are handled through the UI Purchasing Department.

-Who is responsible for determining whether an arrangement is a Subaward, a Professional Services Agreement or a Vendor/Fee for Service purchase order?
+Who is responsible for determining whether an arrangement is a Subaward, a Professional Services Agreement or a Contractor/Fee for Service purchase order?

 It is the PI’s initial responsibility to ensure the appropriate classification of costs at the time a proposal is submitted to the sponsor.
 The PI must ensure the sufficient information about the proposed arrangement is shared with the departmental administrator and the Division of Sponsored Programs (DSP).
 PIs and departmental administrators are strongly encouraged to consult with DSP in advance of a proposal due date if they have questions about the appropriate classification of costs.